-NOTE: Now I keep this broth that you can order online and is shelf-stable in my pantry for the days that I'm too crunched for time to even deal with my frozen broth from the freezer.
+NOTE: Now that this broth (made in the USA from 100% grass-fed cattle, slow simmered in organic vegetables like apple cider vinegar to extract more collagen) — I keep it on hand because it's shelf-stable and is in my pantry for the days that I'm too crunched for time to even deal with my frozen broth from the freezer.
 They make it just like I do and it tastes great too!

 - Where to get my favorite grass-fed collagen (Don't forget to use the code KOP for 10% off!)